radical-lab/radical-lab.github.io/README.md

 	* I haven't found (nor looked for) a strain for headaches, frustration, and mental wall blocks for problem solving
 	* I can bring papers, and matches, to `/relieve|alleviate/` the stress involved therein; post-post. #mail-order
 	* COVID-19 gives the streets to me; I feel like a wild west bandit, and everyone is hiding away.
-* i'll be 🕉 nom noming vegan margheritas in a beach house somewhere; probably in the bahamas, or some other tax haven…
+* i'll be 🕉 nom noming vegan margheritas in a beach mansion somewhere; probably in the bahamas, or some other tax haven…
 	* [ ] a building that people can walk into, walk down the (rotating) hallway, to the door they walked in through, but told it's the matrix; if you die `/itg|igl/`, you die irl
 		* they can have a protective suit for the pockets of harmful holowaves; temporal anomalies #mr_bean_vr
 		* ¿maybe have a (bungie) nitrox tether?
+		* casino betting; what will you see when you open the other door? (ugly) "betty" will provide "customer service" (happy ending)
+		* `/run|sprint|race(condition)?/` through a gañjā forest? you must sign a death, and injury waiver ∵ if you disturb gañjā; the sprinklers will disperse, and the drones will descend
+		* there's only two opposing doors (in the shape of thumbs?)
+		* this is similar to the shipping container, and tentacle toke, and satellite maze; moving `/walls|floors|ceilings/`,.. #asian_e0l #alien_abduction #i_am_sure_i_`mv brain computer`_before…
 	* [ ] ¿$?
 		* put them to "work"; uncanny valley #3dar
 * i'll be wearing a shirt that reads /i survived co(rona)?vi(rus)?d(ecember)?\-(19|20)/